 You can use a small car on St Lucia on most roads.
 If you do, make sure to pay for the full insurance so that damage to the undercarriage won’t cost you.
 If you can afford it, a bigger, higher car like an SUV would be better.

-St Lucians drive on the left, like in the UK, so your car will have the steering wheel on the right.
+St Lucians drive on the left side of the road, like in the UK, so your car will have the steering wheel on the right.
 On the occasional roundabouts, give way to anyone who’s already in the circle: they have the right of way.
 So look right and wait till no one is coming your way on the circle, then move onto the circle going clockwise.

 I wrote a bit about driving on St Lucia in my article about the Pitons.
 To summarize, the roads are not great.
 They are paved, but have lots of potholes and generally do not have a paved shoulder.
 There are no highways in the sense that we know highways in Europe or North America.
 In fact, many of the main roads are just simple two-lane roads, i.e. one lane in each direction.